jesalnmistry/jesalnmistry.github.io/_posts/2018-05-18-donate-your-time-for-a-cause.md

 **Preparation is key**

 After a couple of sessions, I could judge their learning speed and I realized that preparing on a week to week basis wasn’t enough to share “valuable” knowledge.
 What I needed was a proper plan in place.
 This led me to come up with my version of a syllabus (for a lack of better word).
 That’s when I spent time chalking out topics that I could teach.
-I used [Xmind](https://www.xmind.net/) to prepare my list of topics for each class.
+I used <a href="https://www.xmind.net/" target="_blank">Xmind</a> to prepare my list of topics for each class.
 Below is a small snapshot of the custom course I prepared for the students.

 ![Course Breakdown on Xmind](/assets/EC_xmind_course_breakdown.JPG)
 <br>